electron/electron/docs/tutorial/first-app.md

 ```

 __Note__: If the `main` field is not present in `package.json`, Electron will
-attempt to load an `index.js` (just like Node.js itself).
+attempt to load an `index.js` (as Node.js does).
 If this was actually
 a simple Node application, you would add a `start` script that instructs `node`
 to execute the current package: